the-can-of-soup/pm_threads/docs/Reference.md

   <summary>Internal behavior</summary>

   Uses `runtime._pushThread` to create a new thread at the end of the [threads array](#threads---arraythread) containing the contents of `SUBSTACK`.
 Next, moves it to `INDEX`.
 Finally, updates `sequencer.activeThreadIndex` if the active thread was moved.

+  The new thread is created by passing the ID of the first block in `SUBSTACK` to `runtime._pushThread`, rather than by starting some precompiled chunk.
+This means that **`SUBSTACK` is not compiled until the "new thread" block is run**.
 </details>

 ### `(new thread in (TARGET v) inserted (INDEX v) {SUBSTACK})` -> Thread